ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

 - A Visual Studio publisher account (free)

 #### Getting The Logs
-This was done using the Azure Devops REST API: [Documentation](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.1)
+This was done using the Azure Devops REST API: [Documentation](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.1){:target="_blank" rel="noopener noreferrer"}

-To get builds a couple of things are required:
+To get builds, a couple of things are required:
 - The Azure Devops organization name
 - The project name
 - The build number